In Massachusetts, all evictions follow the same process:

 It is illegal for a landlord to evict a tenant in response to exercising a legally protected right.
 These rights include:

-The first step in the eviction process in Massachusetts is serving a tenant with written notice to quit.
+A landlord can begin the eviction process in Massachusetts by serving a tenant with written notice to quit.
 In the notice, a landlord must specify the exact reason for terminating the tenancy.
-For example, a landlord should state if the tenant violated a lease term or failed to pay rent.

 Massachusetts law doesn’t specify the exact method to serve a tenant with notice, but the tenant must actually receive the notice for it to be effective.
-The best methods of serving a tenant with notice in Massachusetts are:
+Different methods for serving the tenant include:

-- Hand delivering the notice to the tenant; or
+• Hand delivering the notice to the tenant

 14-Day Notice to Quit